-The New Home of Jonathan Schwartz and The American Songbook
+The Home of Jonathan Schwartz and The American Songbook

-Since the 1960s Jonathan Schwartz has been somewhere on your radio dial.
+Since 1958, Jonathan Schwartz has been somewhere on your radio dial.
 In fact, even at a very young age, he was the master of the Victrola, back announcing the records of the day to his neighbors via a baby monitor.

-Maybe you listened to him on 102.7 WNEW-FM or WNEW 1130 or later at WQEW.
-Perhaps you subscribed to SiriusXM or pledged money to public radio to listen to the great music and the stories that only Jonathan can tell.
+Maybe you listened to him in Boston or in the late 50s at 99.5 WBAI?
+Many heard him on 102.7 WNEW-FM or WNEW 1130 or later at WQEW.
+Perhaps you subscribed to Sirius/XM or pledged money to public radio to listen to the great music and the stories that only Jonathan can tell.

 Bottom line?
 You’ve missed hearing Jonathan on your radio or digital device playing and discussing The American Songbook not to mention the artists.